 - Cancer: Studies have discovered that beta-sitosterol isolated from the Ascleiascrassavica plate helps in inhibiting the growth of human colon cancer cells.
-It also helps in combating against breast cancer.
+It also helps in combating breast cancer.

 - Benign prostatic hyperplasia: Evidence has shown that beta-sitosterol is effective in treating benign prostatic hyperplasia (BHP).
 It improves urological symptoms linked with BHP

 Sources of Beta-sitosterol

 Beta-sitosterol is widely available online.
 Beta-sitosterol supplements are sold in dietary stores and many natural food stores.

 - Men with a history of prostate ailments in their family

 - Men suffering from discomforts of an aging prostate